Masque of the Red Death and Other Tales: Reception

 In Issue 86 of the French games magazine Casus Belli, Fabrice Colin commented on the risk of modifying a favorite setting like Ravenloft, saying, "With an impressive number of modifications, additions and corrections, the authors took the plunge and offered us a product that was ultimately honest.
 However, fans of Bram Stoker, Robert Louis Stevenson or Arthur Conan Doyle risk being disappointed: the literate prose does not succeed in masking a truly Manichean and yet confusingly banal background."
 Ultimately, Colin was torn in two directions, writing, "Certainly, we have here a universe sufficiently created and documented to allow long hours of play, three good scenarios ... plus a very beautiful map and a screen, all for a very reasonable price.
 But we can also see TSR's attempt to pass off AD&D as a universal system suitable for all eras, when that is not the case."
 Colin concluded, "Those who detest [AD&D] can easily turn to other products (Cthulhu by Gaslight or Castle Falkenstein) to taste the delights of the Victorian era.
 Others can try this experience: it will certainly differ from the Forgotten Realms."

+Rick Swan reviewed Masque of the Red Death in Dragon Magazine #216 (April 1995), giving it a "The best" rating.
+"Masque of the Red Death is cause for celebration," he wrote, "especially for players whose AD&D game campaigns have gone stale.
+Not exactly the Ravenloft setting and not exactly a new game, [it] is the most provocative AD&D variant since the Spelljammer campaign."
+He concluded, "Masque of the Red Death makes a persuasive case for reality-based role-playing, where wits count more than muscle and a shotgun packs more punch than a fireball.… [N]itpickers who've been clamoring for a streamlined, skill-based AD&D game ought to be dancing in the streets."